Structural Nested Mean Models Under Parallel Trends Assumptions: Notation, SNMMs, and Assumptions

-\begin{remark} Note that we have defined $\bar{L}_m$ to not include $Y_{m}$, since if it did then when $k=m+1$ the parallel trends assumption would imply that there is no unobserved confounding, which we do not wish to assume as then DiD estimators would not be needed.
-This means we cannot adjust for the most recent outcome or estimate effect heterogeneity conditional on the most recent outcome.
-However, $\bar{Y}_{m-1}$ is included in $\bar{ L}_m$. \end{remark}
+\begin{remark}\textbf{Conditioning on prior outcomes} While we have defined $\bar{L}_m$ as an arbitrary summary of covariate and outcome history, we note that inclusion of past outcomes can be problematic.
+If the most recent outcome $Y_m$ were included in $\bar L_m$, then when $k=m+1$ the parallel trends assumption would imply that there is no unobserved confounding (as first pointed out by \citet{laird1983further}), which we do not wish to assume as then the estimators we introduce would not be needed.
+This means we cannot adjust for or estimate effect heterogeneity conditional on the most recent outcome with our methods.
+In fact, under the SWIG in Figure \ref{fig:swig}, adjustment for any past outcome levels would lead to parallel trends violations due to collider bias, but adjustment for past \textit{increments} would be allowed.
+Thus, under that SWIG, $\bar L_m$ cannot contain $Y_t$ for any $t\leq m$, but can (and indeed must) contain increments $\bar\Delta_m$ where $\Delta_j\equiv Y_j-Y_{j-1}$. \end{remark}